xcart/xcart-docs/_pages/kb_en/products/categories/index.md

 _In this section:_

 *  {% link "Managing Categories" ref_2JeiDy5a %}
-*  {% link "Managing the Category Block Representation" ref_3aUJrW2c %}
+*  {% link "Categories Representation on Storefront" ref_3aUJrW2c %}